chainer/chainer/docs/source/tutorial/dcgan.rst

 2. The Difference among GAN and Other Generative Models
 ========================================================

-As explained in GAN tutorial in NIPS 2016 [2], the generative models can be classified into the categories as shown in the following figure:
+As explained in the GAN tutorial in NIPS 2016 [2], the generative models can be classified into the categories as shown in the following figure:

 .. figure:: ../../image/dcgan/class-generative-model.png